shreya08022004/MOLSIP2349/README.md

 # MicroOrbital Labs
 # MOLSIP2349
-This repository contains the tasks assigned by MicroOrbital Labs during the internship course.
+This repository contains the tasks assigned by MicroOrbital Labs.
 The tasks are related to Web Development.